 To demonstrate their hypothesis of reduced calorie consumption slowing down ribosome production, the researchers conducted an experiment on mice.

-Ribosomes essentially peruse nearly 10 percent to 20 percent of the cell's energy to make the necessary proteins, which will help the cell functions.
+Ribosomes essentially use nearly 10 percent to 20 percent of the cell's energy to make the necessary proteins, which help in the cell functions.
 Therefore, it is not feasible to eradicate a ribosome when it functions improperly.

 Instead, one can always control the food they consume, as well as the amount eaten.

 The study has been published in the journal Molecular & Cellular Proteomics.